TheMightyApprentice/OsgoodCurve-Assignmment/README.md

 A definition for Osgood curve can be found here: https://en.wikipedia.org/wiki/Osgood_curve

+-Common folder holds three pre-made files not made by me but required to run the main .html and .prog files.

 -Whatever value gap size is set to will be doubled as the value will be taken from both sides of the midpoint of the longest side.

 --A gap size of .5 or higher will result in the osgood curve function removing all of each shape.